substack/hyperglue/readme.markdown

 `updates` should have [query selectors](http://www.w3.org/TR/CSS2/selector.html) as keys and target strings, numbers, or objects as values.

+Each `update` query selector can have the special pseudo-class `:first` which causes the selector to only match the first value like `querySelector()` instead of all the matching elements like `querySelectorAll()`, the default.

 If the target values in `updates` are strings or numbers, set the inner text content of the matching elements to that value.